Strain Gauge Meter

 Depending on the Strain Gauge Meter program settings, measurement results can be represented as force, weight, displacement, torque, and other parameters.
-The sensor can be powered by a built-in strain-gauge station generator.
+The sensor can be powered by an integrated strain-gauge station generator.

 The upper diagram shows strain-gauge sensor signal (the sensor is powered by AC current).
 The second figure depicts Strain gauge meter program operation results.

 Measuring channels settings are available in the dialog window “Measuring unit parameters” which is activated by “Parameters” key in the Strain gauge meter window.